mqy/llama.cpp/examples/mulmat-tune/README.md

 I assume we agree that:

-1. discuss, improve, make decisions.
+1. Discuss and evaluate, determine whether this pull request make sense.
-2. If this CL makes sense, then split CLs and merge step by step, use feature flag.
+2. If it useful and being accepted, then split and merge step by step.

-Here is the assumed merge steps:
+Here is the possible merge steps I think:

+1. Apply the task config/profile for incoming changes.
+Including update blas codes to support task config.
-1. Add experimental mulmat tune tool.
+2. Add the experimental mulmat tune tool, so we are able to use and maintain it.
-2. define feature flag `GGML_GRAPH_COMPUTE_V2`, apply the task config framework, keep `tensor.n_tasks` for v1.
-3. Adjust `ggml_compute_forward_mul_mat` for Accelerate/OpenBLAS: add new
-   init stage that can parallel.
-Make existing compute functions compatible to incoming `ggml_graph_compute v2`.
-4. Keep current implementation of `ggml_graph_compute`, add the experimental `v2`.
+3. Merge the new threading codes (as v2?).
+May have to keep original threading.
+   With this we can evaluate and maintain the v2, fade out the v1 once v2 is ready.
-5. Add command line args for v2: --mulmat-tune, load offline bench data from file.
+4. Add command line args for v2: --mulmat-tune, load offline bench data from file.
-6. Optional: support bench on startup -- this can solve various problems caused by mismatching between llama/mulmat-tune, llama/data.
+5. Optional: support bench on startup -- this can solve various problems caused by mismatching between llama/mulmat-tune, llama/data.